 - Spinach or kale (optional half cup)

-- Add cup of brown rice or one medium potato
+- Add cup of quinoa, millet or one medium white or red potato

 - Add an eight ounce can of crushed tomatoes